Serving this salad in little avocado boats adds a little bit of festive to a summer dinner.

 If your limes are juicy, use one; if they are stingy with their juice, use two.
 You will want about 2 tbsp. or so, but use your judgement.

 Use as much of the chili as you like, or more, or leave it out altogether and use a little sweet pepper.
 With all the ingredients, add according to your own taste.
 Do you want more onion?
 Less tomato?
 Make it the way you like, and taste as you go.

 Zest and juice of one or two limes

 Parsley to garnish

 Prepare the shrimp.
 Pat the shrimp dry.
 Sprinkle with olive oil and salt and pepper.

 Heat a grill pan or cast-iron frying pan over medium-high heat.
 Add the shrimp.
 Cook for one to two minutes depending on size.
 The shrimp will start to turn pink and curl up.
 Turn, and cook for another minute, then remove from pan and chop up into bite-sized pieces.

 Add the onion to the pan and grill that as well.
 When soft and caramelized, remove from the pan and mince up.
 Add to the shrimp and refrigerate until well chilled.

-Prepare the avocados.
-Cut them in half lengthwise and remove the pit.
+Cut the avocados in half lengthwise and remove the pit.
 With a teaspoon, gently remove the flesh, leaving a little behind.
 Chop up the avocado flesh and place in a large bowl.
 Sprinkle the lime zest and juice on top, and using your finger, smear a little of the lime juice on the inside of the avocado shells to prevent discoloration.

 Serve: This makes eight starters, serving one per person.
-Save two on a nice bed of greens for lunch.
+Serve two on a nice bed of greens for lunch.
 You can also serve this as a salad on little cups of lettuce.